supertigim/autonomous-vehicles/README.md

 ## Introduction

-This is the project to see if Reinforcement Learning algorithm can be used in Drone management system.
-Still, I am struggling to reach satisfied result, so I need further research more and more.
+This is the project to see if **Reinforcement Learning** can be used in Drone management system.

-**[Video](https://www.youtube.com/watch?v=pdkdsPV1m_I)** : There are 22 vehicles driving on the map.
-Although it runs so slowly, it definitely shows that they can make the rule to avoid collision with each other after only less 5 minutes training. :)
+**[Video](https://www.youtube.com/watch?v=pdkdsPV1m_I)** : There are 22 vehicles driving on the world.
+Although the application runs so slowly, it definitely shows that they can make the rule to avoid collision with each other after only less 5 minutes training. :)

 ## How to use

-1. Run mq-server.py or tcp-server.py in dnn-core directory first
+1. Run **mq-server.py** or tcp-server.py in dnn-core directory first
-2. Run autonomous_vehicle in opengl-env directroy
+2. Run **autonomous_vehicle** in opengl-env directroy after build
 3. Push **"space bar"** if you want to train one vehicle, otherwise push **"a" key** to train **all**.
 4. Push "a" or "space" to stop trainig mode again